cc-archive/vocabulary-legacy/library/metafiles/README.md

 There are two ways to use this package, via a package manager such as `npm` or in the browser via a CDN.
-If you are developing a Vue SPA, going the `npm` route might be a better approach as it would allow you to make full use of the Vue components such as `v-model` and `events`.
-But if that is not your platform, we also provide script bundles and stylesheet to be able to use these components in your own apps.
+If you are developing a Vue SPA, going the `npm` route might be a better approach as it would allow you to make full use of Vue capabilities such as `v-model` and `events`.
+But if that is not your platform, we also provide CDNs for script bundles to be able to use these components in your own apps.